kjstauffer/sample-mono-stack/README.md

 # Sample Monolith Stack

-This repo contains a sample setup for a monolith stack for a `development` environment in ESM (CommonJS is used only for the config files, for now).
+This repo contains a sample setup, including authentication, for a monolith stack for a `development` environment in ESM (CommonJS is used only for the config files, for now).
 This setup could also be extended to support other environments for deployment (e.g. `staging` and `production`).

 ## Notes